A Ruelle dynamical zeta function for equivariant flows: The equivariant Ruelle dynamical -function

-Let $Z<G$ be the centraliser of $g$, and assume that $G/Z$ has a $G$-invariant measure $d(hZ)$. \begin{definition} Suppose that $L_{g}(\varphi)$ is countable, and that $\varphi$ is $g$-nondegenerate.
+Let $Z<G$ be the centraliser of $g$, and assume that $Z$ is unimodular.
+Then $G/Z$ has a $G$-invariant measure $d(hZ)$. \begin{definition} Suppose that $L_{g}(\varphi)$ is countable, and that $\varphi$ is $g$-nondegenerate.
 If the following expression \eqref{eq Ruelle finite L} converges for $\sigma \in \C$ with large real part, then for such $\sigma$, the \emph{equivariant Ruelle dynamical $\zeta$-function} at $g$ is defined by

 \end{definition}